samhagerty/samhagerty.github.com/README.markdown

-Hop.ie
+Sam Hagerty
 ======

-Random thoughts and updates as I go through the journey of creating and deploying web things.
-I can be contacted at [@donovanh](http://twitter.com/donovanh) or d@hop.ie.
+The quite frankly fabulous thoughts of the over intelligent Sam Hagerty.
+I can be contacted at [@SamSteveHagerty](http://twitter.com/SamSteveHagerty) or samhagerty@gmail.com.

 This site is running on [Jekyll](http://jekyllrb.org) and [Github Pages](http://pages.github.com).